klaytn/kips/KIPs/kip-fungible_token.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Klaytn platforms (klaytn). -->
-This document derived heavily from Ethereum's [ERC-20 token standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) written by Fabian Vogelsteller and Vitalik Buterin.
+This document derived heavily from Ethereum's [ERC-20 token standard](https://eips.ethereum.org/EIPS/eip-20) written by Fabian Vogelsteller and Vitalik Buterin.

 ### Summary of Methods and Events
 The table below is a summary of methods.
 The prototype uses the syntax from Solidity `0.4.24` (or above).
-If the optional field is empty, the function must be implemented.
+If the optional field is not marked, the function must be implemented.

 |Name|Optional|Prototype|
 |---|---|---|